 GCMC is the reference method because, for a chosen force field and enough sampling, it converges to the correct ensemble average.
 The price is sampling cost.

-This is why high-throughput adsorption screening is expensive.
+High-throughput adsorption screening is expensive for this reason.
 One material, one gas, one temperature, and one pressure is already a simulation.
 An isotherm needs many pressures.
 A screening campaign needs thousands or millions of materials.

 Classical DFT: The Density View

-The word “classical” matters.5 This is not Kohn-Sham DFT for electrons.
+The word “classical” matters.4 This is not Kohn-Sham DFT for electrons.
 Quantum DFT uses the electron density to avoid the many-electron wavefunction.
 Classical DFT uses the molecular number density to avoid sampling many-particle configurations.

 Classical density functional theory.
 For a classical fluid at fixed \(T\) and \(\mu\), cDFT defines a grand-potential functional \(\Omega[\rho]\).
 The equilibrium density is the density field that minimizes it: